rancher/elemental-toolkit/DEVELOPMENT.md

 The following environment variables are available:

  - `FINAL_REPO` Repo to check artifacts for signatures
- - `COSIGN_REPOSITORY` Repo that contains the signatures for the final_repo
+ - `COSIGN_REPOSITORY` Repo that contains the signatures for the final_repo, if not given it uses the default FINAL_REPO
  - `FULCIO_URL` Set a fulcio url for the signing part.
 Leave empty to use cosign default url
  - `REFERENCEID` Name of the repository.yaml that will be downloaded.
  - `DEBUGLOGLEVEL` Set debug log level